 This will save you money, but it will also result in a number of ridiculous arguments and uncomfortable situations.
 Still, if you and your spouse can remain living together in an RV for the first year or two of marriage, there probably isn’t anything that could stop you.

-That said, a better idea is finding an apartment.
+That said, a better idea is finding North Bay Village apartments.
 An apartment is going to represent a loss in terms of finances over time, sure; but it’s flexible enough to help you and your spouse figure yourselves out, and the rhythms of marriage.
 Additionally, there are such living options across the country.